 Junto is the star coffee house of the Taylors area.
 Junto is a coffee wholesaler that ships its in-house-roasted beans across the country.
 They also have a spacious coffee shop where you can try their thoughtful, sustainably sourced roasts.

 If a cup of joe is not your cup of tea, here are a few of Greenville’s tea houses:

-Chasing Rabbits Tea Co. is close to the hub of downtown’s wheel.
+Cosmic Rabbits Tea Co. is close to the hub of downtown’s wheel.
 A mother-daughter team founded the business to fulfill a shared dream.
-The Chasing Rabbits Tea Co. shop sells its custom tea blends (including whimsical flavors like Birthday Cake and Blueberry Cobbler) in a variety of specialty drinks.
+The Cosmic Rabbits Tea Co. shop sells its custom tea blends (including whimsical flavors like Birthday Cake and Blueberry Cobbler) in a variety of specialty drinks.
 Get a hot tea, a tea latte, bubble tea or even a tea smoothie in this fun, unique tea house.

 O-CHA Tea Bar overlooks the Reedy River on the upper end of Falls Park.
 Specializing in bubble tea, this small and eclectic tea bar serves tea in a wide range of flavors alongside coffee and pastries.
 O-CHA is the perfect place to stop for a hot or cold tea on a riverside walk.